ProfLehman/cs216_spring_2026/topics/input_processing_output/IPO_pool_example.md

 6. If the number of trips is one or less, display the message "**Only one trip is needed.**"

 ### Planning
-- Start by creating and submitting a **Input Processing Output chart** to plan your program.
+- Start by creating a **Input Processing Output chart** to plan your program.
-- Create and submit **two sample calculations** by hand to test your program.
+- Create **two sample calculations** by hand to test your program.
-- Submit your code for grading.
-You may submit your program as often as needed to pass the sample output tests.
+- Submit your code for grading via [Microsoft Forms Link](https://forms.office.com/r/wU8UAfdrMX)  *Note: must be logged into HU account* the sample output tests.

 -- End of Requirements --